Lilydale line: Level Crossing Removals

-The Level Crossing Removal Project has announced the removal of all 9 remaining level crossings on the Lilydale line, to be completed in stages from 2016 to 2025.
-In 2016, 2 level crossings were removed at Mountain Highway and Scoresby Road, Bayswater, through the rail under method.
-These two removals also included a rebuilt Bayswater station and upgraded stabling facilities.
-A further two crossings were removed at Blackburn Road, Blackburn, and Heatherdale Road, Ringwood in January 2017.
-Both of these removals involved lowering the rail line under the roads with a rebuilt Heatherdale station built as part of the project.
-In 2021, an additional two level crossings were removed at Manchester Rd, Mooroolbark, and Maroondah Highway, Lilydale.
-These two removals included two new elevated stations at Mooroolbark and Lilydale.
-Union and Mont Albert Roads have also been removed by lowering the rail line in May 2023.
-The removals also included closing Mont Albert and Surrey Hills stations with a new station built in-between called "Union."
-The final two crossings to be removed will include lowering the rail line below Dublin Road in Ringwood East, with a new Ringwood East station, to be completed by 2025, and the removal of Coolstore Road in Croydon by 2025.
-The Coolstore Road level crossing removal will also include a newly elevated Croydon station.
-In addition, the level crossing at Cave Hill Road in Lilydale will be permanently closed by 2025.
+The Level Crossing Removal Project has removed all seven of the remaining level crossings on the Lilydale line, with works completed in stages from 2017 to 2024, making it the first railway line to be entirely level crossing-free in Melbourne.

+Two crossings were removed at Blackburn Road, Blackburn, and Heatherdale Road, Ringwood in 2017, by lowering the rail line under the roads; Heatherdale station was rebuilt.
+In 2021, two level crossings were removed at Manchester Rd, Mooroolbark, and Maroondah Highway, Lilydale, by building new elevated stations at Mooroolbark and Lilydale which opened on 19 November 2021.
+In 2023, the level crossings at Union Road and Mont Albert Road were removed by lowering the rail line; Mont Albert and Surrey Hills stations were demolished and permanently closed on 17 February 2023 and a new station built in between, named Union, which opened on 22 May 2023.
+The last two crossings removed with grade separation involved lowering the rail line below Dublin Road in Ringwood East and elevating it onto a rail bridge above Coolstore Road in Croydon; both Ringwood East station and Croydon station were rebuilt, with Ringwood East station opening on 8 July 2024 while Croydon station opened on 12 August 2024.
+The final level crossing on the line, Cave Hill Road in Lilydale, was simply closed to car traffic, with an underpass being built for foot traffic, set to open in "spring 2024".
+There are also plans to add a new station between Lilydale and Mooroolbark stations in the Kinley Estate.

 Duplication

-The Network Development Plan [for] Metropolitan Rail, released in 2012, highlighted future upgrades for the rail corridor between Mooroolbark and Lilydale.
+The Network Development Plan – Metropolitan Rail, released in 2012, highlighted future upgrades for the rail corridor between Mooroolbark and Lilydale.
 The development plan highlighted the need for the track to be duplicated between Moroolbark and Lilydale as well as the construction of a new train maintenance facility in the Lilydale area within the next 20 years (by 2032).
-These upgrades would ensure that the Lilydale line could accommodate higher capacity trains and more services due to the growing importance of the line.
+However, this project has not remained on the planning agenda, despite the significant work conducted by the Level Crossing Removal Project in the area, which has previously undertaken duplication works.

 Network and operations

 Services

-Services on the Lilydale line operates from approximately 5:00 am to around 12:00 daily.
-In general, during peak hours, train frequency is ~7 minutes on the Ringwood corridor (combined with the Belgrave line) and 10-20 minutes in the AM peak on the Lilydale line while during non-peak hours the frequency is reduced to 20–30 minutes throughout the entire route.
+Services on the Lilydale line operate from approximately 5:00 am to around 12:00 daily.
+In general, during peak hours, train frequency is ~7 minutes on the Ringwood corridor (combined with the Belgrave line) and 10–20 minutes in the AM peak on the Lilydale line, while during non-peak hours, the frequency is reduced to 20–30 minutes throughout the entire route.
 On Friday nights and weekends, services run 24 hours a day, with 60 minute frequencies available outside of normal operating hours.

-Train services on the Lilydale line are also subjected to maintenance and renewal works, usually on selected Fridays and Saturdays.
-Shuttle bus services are provided throughout the duration of works for affected commuters.
+Train services on the Lilydale line are also subjected to maintenance and renewal work, usually on selected Fridays and Saturdays.
+Shuttle bus services are provided throughout the duration of work for affected commuters.